-Waving Back was named a Must Read for 2016 by the Massachusetts Center for the Book, and Odd Mercy won the Charlotte Mew Prize.
+Waving Back was named a Must Read for 2016 by the Massachusetts Center for the Book, and Odd Mercy was chosen by Ellen Bass for the Charlotte Mew Prize.
 At the center of Odd Mercy is "The Little Mommy Sonnets", awarded Honorable Mention in the Tom Howard/Margaret Reid Contest for Traditional Verse from Winning Writers.

 She has received grants from the Massachusetts Cultural Council and the Ludwig Vogelstein Foundation and was awarded residencies at the MacDowell Colony and Ucross.